 Guide

-A more useful planning view is to separate the project type first, then layer in the quote drivers that actually change the final price.
+A better starting point is to sort the project by scope first, then look at the quote drivers that usually move the final number by thousands.

 This page is informational, not a contractor quote or tax filing instruction sheet.
-Use it to frame the project, ask better questions, and separate gross cost from incentive assumptions before you sign.
+Use it to frame the project, compare quotes more clearly, and separate gross installed cost from rebate or tax-credit assumptions before you sign.

 Quick answer

-Project typePractical cost signalWhat usually moves the quote
+Project typePractical gross cost signalWhat usually moves the quote

 Single-zone ductless mini-split$5,400 to $8,500Indoor head count, line-set run, electrical, and install complexity